Opinion post by Simon Espley – CEO Africa Geographic

 Rather, my warning was that the rolling snowball of public rage at killing animals (particularly large-gene individuals) for fun and ego is growing in size and momentum every day, and the consequences will only increase.
 And social media and other technologies are empowering millions of new-age activists to pursue and persecute trophy hunters and others in the industry.
 Ask that dentist Walter Palmer if he would do it again.

-I stressed to APNR management that their personal faith in the trophy hunting industry and their granular understanding of what it actually takes to manage, and keep safe from poachers, vast tracts of wild lands, are simply not deemed relevant in the court of public opinion.
+I stressed to APNR management that their personal faith in the trophy hunting industry and their granular understanding of what it actually takes to manage, and keep safe from poachers, vast tracts of wildlands, are simply not deemed relevant in the court of public opinion.
 Unfortunately, what is relevant is that the emotional tidal wave will quite simply swamp all of that, and reduce the APNR to tatters if public opinion is ignored.
-We now live in a world where accumulated opinion becomes fact, emotion trumps knowledge, and experience on the ground has low ranking.
-Those are the cards that we have been dealt.
+We now live in a world where accumulated opinion becomes fact, emotion trumps knowledge, and experience on the ground has a low ranking.
+Those are the cards that we have been dealt with.
 Thank you, Facebook.
 I am not suggesting that APNR management surrender and let public opinion and the hordes of ’emotional keyboard warriors’ (favourite hunter term) manage the Greater Kruger.
 Heaven forbid!
 I am suggesting that they make wise decisions about aspects of their model that do not seem to have longevity, and where the risk of brand destruction is high.

-My parting comment was that surely they had no choice but to stop trophy hunting as soon as possible, and seek alternative revenue-raising strategies.
+My parting comment was that surely they had no choice but to stop trophy hunting as soon as possible and seek alternative revenue-raising strategies.
 I expressed faith that the significant combined intellectual and financial muscle amongst the landowners and lodge owners (often separate entities/people) would come up with a plan.

 Timbavati, one of the APNR reserves, recently increased the conservation levy paid by visiting tourists, and now cover 55% of their operational budget from this revenue source (the rest comes primarily from trophy hunting).
 Based on simple maths explained to me recently, increasing that levy from the current R368 to about R750 per person per night would remove the need for any trophy hunting.
 This arithmetic is of course subject to assumptions, such as demand staying the same, but in broad strokes this number holds water.